Diane Sawyer: Career

 When Sawyer came back to Washington, D.C., in 1978, she joined CBS News as a general-assignment reporter.
 She was promoted to political correspondent in February 1980 and featured on the weekday broadcasts of Morning with Charles Kuralt.
 When CBS expanded its morning news show from 60 to 90 minutes, Sawyer was announced as co-anchor on May 13, 1981, by the president of CBS News.
 With her debut on September 28, 1981, she put her own stamp on the broadcast.
 The ratings for the show were boosted upon Sawyer's arrival, but the improvement did not last and, after Kuralt left the show, he was replaced by Bill Kurtis.
 The ratings decreased further, and Sawyer asked to be reassigned in 1984.
 From 1982 to 1984, Sawyer was also seen with Kurtis on the CBS Early Morning News airing an hour earlier on most CBS affiliates.

 In 1984, she became the first female correspondent on 60 Minutes, a CBS News investigative-television newsmagazine.

 In 1989, she moved to ABC News to co-anchor Primetime Live newsmagazine with Sam Donaldson.
 She and Donaldson co-anchored Primetime Live from 1989 to 1998 and its successor, 20/20 Wednesday, from 1998 to 2000.
-Sawyer also co-anchored a Sunday edition of 20/20 with Barbara Walters from 1998-1999.
+Sawyer also co-anchored a Sunday edition of 20/20 with Barbara Walters from 1998 to 1999.

 On January 18, 1999, Sawyer returned to morning news as the co-anchor of Good Morning America with Charles Gibson.
 The assignment was putatively temporary, but her success in the position, measured by a close in the gap with front-runner Today, NBC News' morning program, sustained her in the position for nearly eleven years.

-In 2000, Sawyer returned as co-anchor of Primetime newsmagazine now called Primetime Thursday, with Gibson replacing Donaldson.
+In 2000, Sawyer returned as co-anchor of Primetime TV newsmagazine (later Primetime Thursday), with Gibson replacing Donaldson.
 Sawyer was the first to announce to Good Morning America viewers that the first plane crashed into the World Trade Center on September 11, 2001.
 In 2004, when the show's title was changed to its original name, Primetime Live, a new executive producer was hired, and the newsmagazine format was changed to investigative reporting with Sawyer rotating as the co-anchor with Chris Cuomo, Cynthia McFadden, and John Quiñones.
 In 2005, the show was retitled Primetime, and Sawyer left the show at the end of 2006 when its format again changed, with a sub-series focus.

 Sawyer achieved worldwide acclaim after subjecting Mel Gibson to an intense television interrogation, after his 2006 DUI arrest.